 1) Pass all math facts quizzes from all four operations: My students take timed quizzes each week to learn their addition, subtraction, multiplication, and division facts.
 I divide the facts from each operation into three or four smaller groups so students can master a different group every few weeks.
 The kids progress throught the quizzes at their own pace.
 Some students may need six weeks to pass a given level, while others may need one or two.
 Like the Certification Project as a whole, this part is all about effort, perseverance, and consistent hard work.

 2) Complete all 9 Math Problem Solving Menus or complete 2 more menus from where you are now: Over the years, I have gathered, adapted, and created a few dozen open-ended math problem solving questions that call for students to employ a variety of strategies.
-I have grouped these challenges into 9 sheets (called “menus”) that usually consist of 4 questions.
+I have grouped these challenges into 9 sheets (called “menusâ€) that usually consist of 4 questions.
 Throughout the year, any time students finish their daily math work early, they work on the menus and proceed at their own pace.
 I differentiated this part of the project so that kids who are still on menu #3 on May 20th, for example, don’t get discouraged.
 If a student isn’t able to finish menu #9, that student can still satisfy this part of the project by completing two menus from the time we initiate the project.

 Reading

-(roughly 4th grade, 5 months) or higher or 2) on a book that is two tenths of a level higher than where you started at the outset of the project: Our school uses the Accelerated Reader computer program that provides comprehension quizzes that the kids take after finishing a silent reading book.
+3) Earn a passing score (8 out of 10 or higher) on an Accelerated Reader reading quiz either 1) on a level 4.5 book (roughly 4th grade, 5 months) or higher or 2) on a book that is two tenths of a level higher than where you started at the outset of the project: Our school uses the Accelerated Reader computer program that provides comprehension quizzes that the kids take after finishing a silent reading book.
 The quizzes ensure that the students are reading books that are appropriately challenging.
 That way, nobody sits for two weeks with a book that’s way too difficult and ends up getting 2 out of 10 on the quiz.
 The program includes many additional measures and features, but I focus only on the book level.
 The kids progress at their own pace.
 At the beginning of the year, I keep a close eye on the levels of the books the kids read, but as the year progresses and as the kids demonstrate greater reading proficiency, I give them greater freedom in choosing their books.
 This part of the Certification Project is also differentiated so that students who may not be able to reach level 4.5 by the end of the year can still satisfy this requirement.

-4) Write a Literary Essay that earns a score of “3” or “4” on our 4-point Literary Essay Rubric during our Author Study Unit: Each Spring, as the culmination of our Author Study Unit in Reading Workshop, students write essays presenting a theory about how their group’s chosen author writes.
+4) Write a Literary Essay that earns a score of “3†or “4†on our 4-point Literary Essay Rubric during our Author Study Unit: Each Spring, as the culmination of our Author Study Unit in Reading Workshop, students write essays presenting a theory about how their group’s chosen author writes.
 In those essays students must create a theory, support that theory with evidence from their books, and elaborate on that evidence to show how it supports the theory.
-Students whose initial essays fall short of a score of “3” go back and work on their essays before re-submitting them.
+Students whose initial essays fall short of a score of “3†go back and work on their essays before re-submitting them.

 Writing